The answer is not as straightforward as you may think.

-This is the most traditional payment model and works on the concept that people pay a single fee to download your app.
+This is the most traditional payment model for making money from apps and works on the concept that people pay a single fee to download your app.
 Users are not able to download the app without payment and so this is often combined with a free version of the product with a limited feature set.
-Many people will tell you this is an unviable payment model however it is still one of the most effective; produce a great product, combined with clear screenshots and app store copy and you can make significant revenues.
+Many people will tell you this is an unviable model for how to make money from an app.
+However, it is still one of the most effective; produce a great product, combined with clear screenshots and app store copy and you can make significant revenues.

-This model combines both a paid and free version of the app into a single limited product for free download, subsequently allowing users to make a single in-app purchase (IAP) to unlock extended features.
-This model is one of the most commonly used monetisation strategies and is a way in which you can create a single product for both zero purchase cost but still drive revenue.
+This model for how to create an app and make money combines both a paid and free version of the app into a single limited product for free download.
+This subsequently allows users to make a single in-app purchase (IAP) to unlock extended features.
+This model is one of the most commonly used strategies for how free apps make money.
+It is a way in which you can create a single product for both zero purchase cost but still drive revenue.
 You cannot leave any visual clues as to the paid features in place without incurring the wrath of Apple inspectors.
 You CAN up-sell within your app by advertising the features however you will need to remove any non-functioning buttons and elements from the free version before submission.
-This often leads to a confusing experience for your users and also makes your life more difficult when trying to decide what features should be free or paid.
+Though this is a way to make money with apps, it often leads to a confusing experience for your users and also makes your life more difficult when trying to decide what features should be free or paid.